Clint Courtney: Early minor league career

 Soon after his 1947 discharge, Courtney was signed to play for the New York Yankees by scout Atley Donald, another Louisiana native.
 He began his career with the Beaumont Exporters of the Class AA Texas League, playing four games before being assigned to the Bisbee Yanks of the Class C Arizona-Texas League.
 In a game against the Phoenix Senators, Courtney slid hard into second base, spiking and breaking player-manager Arky Biggs's hand.
 This started a small fight between the teams.
 Senator Billy Martin swore to target Courtney in future games whenever he got the chance.
 In 114 games for Bisbee, Courtney batted .319 with 71 runs scored, 136 hits, five home runs, and 80 runs batted in (RBI).

 According to Rory Costello of the Society for American Baseball Research, Courtney began the 1948 season with Beaumont before being sent down to the Augusta Tigers of the Class A South Atlantic League in late April.
 Statistics of his time for Beaumont are not available, but in 64 games with Augusta, he batted .250 with 21 runs scored, 47 hits, 0 home runs, and 25 RBI.
 In July, Augusta sent him to another Yankee affiliate, the Norfolk Tars of the Class B Piedmont League.
 Courtney batted .229 with 22 hits and 1 home run in 29 games for the Tars.

 Courtney split 1949 between two Class B teams, Norfolk and the Manchester Yankees of the New England League.
 In 58 games for Manchester, he batted .349 with 33 runs scored, 73 hits, 5 home runs, and 32 RBI.
 For Norfolk he played 48 games, batting .243 with 24 runs scored, 41 hits, 5 home runs, and 24 RBI.
-Over the 1949–50 offseason, Courtney played winter ball with the Guyamas Ostieneros of the Mexican Winter League, leading the league with a .371 average while also serving as the team's manager.
+Over the 1949–50 offseason, Courtney played winter ball with the Guaymas Ostioneros of the Mexican Winter League, leading the league with a .371 average while also serving as the team's manager.